solana-labs/solana/book/src/terminology.md

 #### loader

-A [program](#program) with the ability to interpret the binary encoding of other on-chain programs.
+A [service](#service) with the ability to interpret the binary encoding of other services.

 #### leader